OmarAouini/OmarAouini/readme.md

 # Hi! 👋
-## a passionate software developer
 > _code is like humor. when you have to explain it, it’s bad._
 > -- <cite>Cory House</cite>
 >

 <p>
-Welcome! </br> I'm Omar, Software developer.
+Welcome! </br> I'm Omar, a passionate software developer.

 i'm based in <b>Milan, Italy</b>.
 </p>